zhenyuWang/frontend-study-book/English/React/Separating-Events-from-Effects.md

 }
 ```
 Effect Events are non-reactive “pieces” of your Effect code.
 They should be next to the Effect using them.

+## Recap
+- Event handlers run in response to specific interactions.
+- Effects run whenever synchronization is needed.
+- Logic inside event handlers is not reactive.
+- Logic inside Effects is reactive.
+- You can move non-reactive logic from Effects into Effect Events.
+- Only call Effect Events from inside Effects.
+- Don’t pass Effect Events to other components or Hooks.